n8n-io/n8n-docs/docs/reference/javascript-code-snippets.md

 Depending on your use-case, you might want to convert the structure of the incoming data.
 You can use the Function node to change the data structure of the incoming data.
 Please note that you might have to make some changes to the code based on your data.
 To know more about the data structure in n8n, please refer to the [Data Structure](../getting-started/key-concepts/README.md#data-structure) page.

+**Note:** Use the [Item Lists](../nodes/nodes-library/core-nodes/ItemLists/README.md) node to modify the data structure instead of the following coding snippets.

 ### 1. Create multiple items from a single item

 If you receive a single item from a node, you can split the data into individual items.